 How many classes will I take?

 You will take ten classes to complete the degree.
-Five core classes to set the foundation of your communication and leadership education along with four elective courses that can be customized to your interests and goals, plus the two capstone courses.
+Four core classes to set the foundation of your communication and leadership education along with four elective courses that can be customized to your interests and goals, plus the two capstone courses.

 What is a concentration, do I have to choose one?

 There are five optional concentrations you can choose to declare.
 They will be noted on your transcripts as an additional specialty.
 They are a way to structure your elective courses to dive further into a special area of study.
 You do not have to choose a concentration, but you have the option to choose from: